Leonardor1999/PDF_PageSplitter/README.md

 split_pdf_pages_in_half.py [options]
 ```

-## Creating an Alias for Easier Execution
+### Creating an Alias

-To simplify execution, you can create an alias for the script:
+For easier execution, you can create an alias:

 1. **Add an Alias**:
    - Open your shell configuration file (e.g., `~/.bashrc` or `~/.zshrc`) and add the following line: